 Unfortunately, additional sampling by Montana Fish, Wildlife & Parks in 2013 confirmed the presence of dioxins, furans, and PCBs in northern pike and rainbow trout.
 These findings prompted the agency to issue a “do not eat” advisory for northern pike and a “four meal per month” limit for rainbow trout caught from the Clark Fork’s confluence with the Bitterroot River near Missoula to the confluence with the Flathead River near Paradise.
 While the advisory is hardly a surprise given decades of industry at the property, the findings are still a wake-up call that clean water and public health are at risk.

 Compounding the problem is the fact that much of this area is within the 100-year floodplain, and some of the wastewater ponds actually sit over what was once the Clark Fork River channel.
 Old air photos from 1955 — taken before the mill was built — show meandering traces of the river flowing through the area where some of the ponds now sit.
-Now, the only thing standing between these sludge ponds and the Clark Fork is an earthen berm.
-In 1997, the berm withstood a 30-year flood — the biggest flood since the ponds were built — but it’s anyone’s guess if they’d hold for a larger event.
+Now, the only thing standing between these sludge ponds and the Clark Fork is an non-certified, non-engineered, earthen berm.
+In 2018, the berm withstood a 30-year flood — the biggest flood since the ponds were built — but not without emergency action to reinforce a failing portion of the berm and a release of contaminated stormwater into the Clark Fork River.
+Eventually, we’ll see a flood big enough to overwhelm the berm.
 The potential for further damage to the river is a real possibility.

 The solution: Clean the dumps, remove the berm, and restore the floodplain